Ghost hunt at Gressenhall Farm and Workhouse in Norfolk with Karl Beattie and Stuart Torevell..

 THE DUNGEON..THE LAUNDRY..THE SCHOOL ROOM..THE ORCHARD..THE BOARD ROOM..CHERRY TREE COTTAGE AND THE CHAPEL..

-From ghostly footsteps to people being touched by unseen hands..Loud voices heard when no one else is around and fleeting shadows seen in and around this immense location..What awaits our guests and Most Haunted on this dark winters night..?
+From ghostly footsteps to people being touched by unseen hands.Loud voices heard as well as fleeting shadows seen .What awaits you on this dark night..?

 Why not find out yourself...